Lead Product Designer · Unbxd

 04

-No feedback loop between changes and results
+No preview or feedback loop between changes and results

 When a merchandiser changed search rankings or pinned a product, there was no way to measure whether the change improved conversion — creating a culture of guessing rather than data-informed merchandising.